Skip to content

 Broome City

 The city of Broome is one of the most popular destinations in Western Australia and the gateway to the wonderful Kimberley region.
 It has a beautiful beach called Cable Beach.
-It is one of the city’s main attractions as this stunning coastline is backed by stunning red cliffs that stretch for 22 kilometres with broad white sand and turquoise waters.
+It is one of the city’s main attractions as this stunning coastline is backed by stunning red cliffs stretching 22 kilometres with broad white sand and turquoise waters.

-It is also known as the pearl capital of Australia and you can learn about its fascinating history at the Broome Historical Museum which includes many interesting finds as well.
+It is also known as the pearl capital of Australia, and you can learn about its fascinating history at the Broome Historical Museum, which includes many exciting finds.

 Perth Zoo